Form a S-Corp in California

 Advantages

-• Limited liability protection for shareholders from business debts and obligations
+• Provides strong personal liability protection for shareholders, separating personal assets from business debts and liabilities

 Considerations